iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ## Implementing Translators

-Discuss an **easy button** transfrom from NIEM XML to JSON-LD, treating input like a *canned query* with very little optionality, transforming to JSON-LD using XSLT3's JSON capability.
+> TODO: Discuss an **easy button** transfrom from NIEM XML to JSON-LD, treating input
+> like a *canned query* with very little optionality, transforming to JSON-LD
+> using XSLT3's JSON capability. &mdash;@webb

 ## JSON-LD guidance